top of page

 To register, email littlecraftschool@gmail.com.

-PICTURE FRAMES
+PEOPLE'S PICTURE FRAMES

 This is a day-and-a-half long frame making class where students will design, cut, and paint their own wooden frames inspired by a collection of Russian folk art frames from the early 20th century.
 We will do some light woodworking and chat about the people in our lives or from the past that are meaningful to us.
 Students will learn how to use the bandsaw, the jigsaw, the trim router, and wooden files.
 Paints and such will be provided to decorate the frames too.